Half-Guinea-Press/Mad_Shenanigans/worldbuilding.md

 ####  How much ground will the story cover?
 ####  What are the most striking features of landscape, climate, animals, etc. in this area?
 ####  How will these features affect travel time, communication, etc.?
-####  If there are non#### human inhabitants, are there any areas they particularly claim as their own (e.g., dwarves traditionally live underground, usually in mountains)?
+####  If there are non- human inhabitants, are there any areas they particularly claim as their own (e.g., dwarves traditionally live underground, usually in mountains)?
 ### Climate and Geography
 ####  Have human activities affected climate, landscape, etc. in various regions?
 ####  How?
-(Example: Sahara Desert growth has been increased by over#### farming.)
+(Example: Sahara Desert growth has been increased by over- farming.)
 ####  If this is an alternate earth, will the “alternate” part change existing effects?
 (If there are no people in N. Africa, desert growth is probably slower.)
 ####  How do differences from Earth (multiple suns, moons, etc.) affect the climate in various areas?
 ####  How much land is in each of the equatorial, temperate, and polar zones?
- | ####  Note: climate affects landscape through erosion and weathering; the distribution of plants and animals, and formation of soil.
+ |   Note: climate affects landscape through erosion and weathering; the distribution of plants and animals, and formation of soil.
 As a result, it determines what crops can and can’t be grown, what animals can and can’t live in an area, what clothes must be worn to cope with the weather, and how houses are built.
 Winter freezing and thawing may change travel patterns, as waterways freeze or flood and passes close.
 Weather also affects available sports, like skiing.
 Are all these things consistent with what you say the climate is like in particular areas?
 ####  Where are major mountain ranges?
 ####  Rivers and lakes?
 ####  Deserts?